assetgraph/assetgraph/README.md

 - [hyperlink](https://www.npmjs.com/package/hyperlink) - A link checker tool that will ensure all your internal and external links are intact and up to date
 - [seespee](https://www.npmjs.com/package/seespee) - A Content-Security Policy generator.
 Point it at a webpage and it will tell you what policy you need as a minimum
 - [trackingdog](https://github.com/papandreou/trackingdog) - cli for finding the original source location of a line+column in a generated file, utilizing the source map
+- [bringhome](https://github.com/papandreou/bringhome) - cli for downloading a web page and its assets to a local directory.

 # Assets and relations